ncsa/TGI_RAILS_Documentation/docs/source/accounts.rst

 Requests for resource allocation supplements (compute, GPU, or storage) and extensions can be made via the appropriate XRAS website.

--  TGI allocation PIs can find instructions for requesting supplements and extensions at the bottom of the `Delta Allocations page. <https://wiki.ncsa.illinois.edu/display/USSPPRT/Delta+Allocations#DeltaAllocations-Requestingan%22Extension%22or%22Supplement%22foranexistingDeltaallocation>`__ While that page documents the process for Delta projects, the process is the same for TGI RAILS projects.
+-  TGI allocation PIs can find instructions for requesting supplements and extensions at the bottom of the `Delta Allocations page. <https://wiki.ncsa.illinois.edu/display/USSPPRT/Delta+Allocations#DeltaAllocations-Requestingan%22Extension%22or%22Supplement%22foranexistingDeltaallocation>`__
+   While that page documents the process for Delta projects, the process is the same for TGI RAILS projects.

+- If you are an existing user and would like to request another allocation, you will need to fill out another `TGI Data Services Request <https://arcg.is/01DLDX0>`_ form again, before submitting a proposal in the `NCSA XRAS interface <https://xras-submit.ncsa.illinois.edu/opportunities/532814/requests/new>`_.